nihiliad/ansible-ubuntu-laptop/README.md

 #### Install credentials for GitHub

 Copy credentials, probably public-private keys, for GitHub, from the host OS to the guest OS.
+Also copy the `.envrc` file for github.com.

 #### Remove the shared folder